-Mediastinoscopy allows the doctor to see inside the mediastinum (area between the two lungs) and remove large lymph node samples (biopsy).
+Mediastinoscopy allows the doctor to see inside the area between the two lungs (mediastinum) and remove large lymph node samples (biopsy).
 First, an incision is made at the base of the neck.
 A scope is passed through the incision down into the mediastinum.
 Then a biopsy instrument is passed through the center of the scope.
 Once the lymph node sample is taken, the instrument is pulled up through the scope.
 The sample is then tested for cancer or other problems.

 Video-assisted thoracic surgery (VATS) allows the doctor to see inside the chest and take tissue samples.
-VATS is done using a thoracoscope (instrument with a light, lens, and camera).
+VATS is done using an instrument with a light, lens, and camera (thoroscope).
 First, an incision is made on the side of the chest.
-The scope is passed through the incision into the pleural space (between the lungs and chest wall).
+The scope is passed through the incision into the space between the lungs and chest wall (pleural space).
 Images of inside the chest are sent to a monitor viewed by the doctor.
 Other small incisions are made for instruments to pass through and remove tissue.
 VATS can also help diagnose and stage cancer.

 In certain cases, open surgery is needed to diagnose and treat a lung or chest problem.
 If so, incisions are made and the chest is opened.
 This allows the doctor to see inside the chest and take a sample of lung tissue or a mass.

 Follow your doctor’s instructions about eating and drinking.

 Tell your doctor about the medicines and herbal supplements you take.
 You may need to stop taking certain medicines before the procedure, especially aspirin, warfarin, or other blood thinners.